 And even now, I haven’t let go of that feeling of wonder that Christmas brings.
 It is a season filled with goodness, hearty cheer, and warm smiles—and a whole lot of twinkling magic.
 And so the tradition of putting up several trees in our house went on.
 We had Christmas trees for the kids’ rooms to decorate however they wanted.

-And one year, I decided to add a second tree in the same room.
+Then one year, I decided to two Christmas trees in the living room.
 A grouping of trees, a wee forest if you will.
 And since that first forest went up in the living room, it just doesn’t feel the same without a pair (or more) of trees twinkling away.

 But how do you go about adding more than one tree in a room?
 Is there a right or wrong way?
 Where do you put them?
-All great questions.
-Today, I am going to share a couple of ideas for adding that extra magic with multiple Christmas trees in one room.
+All great questions that I’ll answer by sharing a couple of ideas for adding that extra magic with multiple Christmas trees in one room.